plankatron/quakemash/README.md

 *notes*

-*recommended engine is latest build of darkplaces http://icculus.org/twilight/darkplaces/files/darkplacesengineautobuild.zip *latest version of fteqw has been tested, loads the map but has an odd audio echo bug *version of quakespasm that should work with quakemash http://triptohell.info/moodles/qss/quakespasm-spike-r7.zip *pixelated textures:
+*recommended engine is latest build of darkplaces http://icculus.org/twilight/darkplaces/files/darkplacesengineautobuild.zip *latest version of fteqw has been tested, loads the map but has an odd audio echo bug, make sure to type sv_bigcoords 1 to set fteqw to render the level properly
+*version of quakespasm that should work with quakemash http://triptohell.info/moodles/qss/quakespasm-spike-r7.zip , make sure to type sv_protocol 999 to force quakespasm to render the level properly
+*pixelated textures:
 *gl_texturemode gl_nearest_mipmap_linear in console